ghastlymirror/ghastlyastro/src/content/blog/toontown-rewritten-review.md

 ![a toon character playing mini golf](/images/2022/toonminigolfgame.jpg#center)

-I also got to join a party at one point (and by "party" I mean party with balloons, and stuff) which also another way to play minigames to earn beans, Also players can create one themselves.
-There´s also a jukebox and other fun props to interact with.
+I also got to join a party at one point (and by "party" I mean the traditional version with balloons, and stuff) which is also another way to play minigames to earn beans, And players can create one themselves.
+There´s even a jukebox and other fun props to interact with.

 Once I got enough beans, I headed into the Goofy Gag, the shop for all my gag needs which are necessary in order to fight the Cogs.